Deepak-Mewada/Deepak-Mewada/README.md

 <img alt="Night Coding" height = "180m" src="https://github.com/AniketRajpoot/AniketRajpoot/blob/main/Assets/hello.gif" align="right"/>

-- 🔭 I'm currently working on
+- 🔭 I’m currently working on Artificial Intelligence for Brain
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning LLM
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate on 'Deep leanring for Brain'
-- 🥅 2022 Goals: Contribute to Open Source projects
+- 🤔 I’m looking for help with Neuroscience part
+- 💬 Ask me about Deep learning, Brain Computer Interfaces, Neurotech, NeuroAI
+- 📫 How to reach me: deepakmewada96@kgpian.iitkgp.ac.in
+- 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to
+- ⚡ Fun fact : I am on a morning productivity routine.
+Would you like to join me?